 9. Yamaha NS-AW150W (Best Outdoor Speakers For iPod )

-When you’re listening outside, the importance of details may not be your top priority, but the Technika NS-AW150W still did fairly in this regard.
+When you’re listening outside, the importance of details may not be your top priority, but the Technika NS-AW150W still did pretty in this regard.
 The vocals pop in the mix – probably thanks to their crispness.
-The speakers do not produce a very bassy sound, so if you’re in certain environments like busy streets or close to traffic, ambient sounds might drown entirely.
+The speakers do not produce a very bassy sound, so ambient sounds might drown entirely if you’re in specific environments like busy streets or close to traffic.
 It is also important to remember this speaker is an outdoor one, so it was made to produce a tighter sound that isn’t too wide and spreads as widely as it would indoors!

 The speakers can be adjusted to 35 watts, would distort at 90 decibels, but sound more pleasant and comfortable at 80-85 decibels.
-Your neighbors will thank you for keeping it in that range.
+Your neighbours will thank you for keeping it in that range.